Principal bundles under reductive groups: Principal bundles

+Fix sections $z$ and $z'$ over $S$ of $P$ and $P'$ above $x$.
+Then the composites of appropriate inner automorphisms of $(G',P')$ with $(h_2,q_2)$ and $(h_1,t \circ q_1)$ are morphisms from $(G,P,z)$ to $(G',P',z')$ whose images under \eqref{e:GPpequiv} coincide, and which thus themselves coincide.
+Hence $h_1$ and $h_2$ are conjugate.
+This proves the faithfulness. \end{proof}

-\begin{lem} Let $H$ be a pregroupoid over $X/S$ and $X' \to X$ be a morphism of schemes over $S$.
-Suppose either that $X' \to X$ is $fpqc$ covering, or that $X' \to S$ is $fpqc$ covering and $H$ is a transitive groupoid over $X/S$.
-Then pullback along $X' \to X$ induces an equivalence from the category of transitive affine groupoids over $H$ to the category of transitive affine groupoids over $H \times_{[X]} [X']$. \end{lem}
+\begin{lem} Let $H$, $X'$ and $H'$ be as in Lemma~\textnormal{\ref{l:prereppull}}.
+Then pullback along $X' \to X$ induces an equivalence from the category of transitive affine groupoids over $H$ to the category of transitive affine groupoids over $H'$. \end{lem}